Strasbourg Institute of Material Physics and Chemistry

-The Strasbourg Institute of Material Physics and Chemistry (IPCMS—Institut de Physique et Chimie des Matériaux de Strasbourg) is a joint research unit between the French National Center for Scientific Research (CNRS) and the University of Strasbourg.
+The Strasbourg Institute of Material Physics and Chemistry (IPCMS—Institut de Physique et Chimie des Matériaux de Strasbourg) is a joint research unit (UMR 7504) between the French National Center for Scientific Research (CNRS) and the University of Strasbourg.
 It was founded in 1987 and is located in the district of Cronenbourg in Strasbourg, France.

 History

 The IPCMS was born from a reflection initiated in the early eighties on the need to refocus and coordinate research in the physics and chemistry of condensed matter and materials.
 In the context of the then emerging Materials Center in Strasbourg, a first reorganization project for condensed matter physics was formalized in 1983.
 Then, in the same years, the strategic importance of materials for innovation is recognized, justifying the extension of the initial project to chemists, to constitute the backbone of the future institute by bringing together physicists and chemists on the objective of designing and studying new materials (metals, ceramics, ...) for their electronic properties (magnetic, optical, dielectric, etc.).
-CNRS-ULP-EHICS joint unit, the IPCMS is officially created in 1987 with François Gautier as Director and Jean-Claude Bernier as Deputy Director.
+CNRS-ULP-EHICS joint unit, the IPCMS is officially created in 1987 with François Gautier as Director and Jean-Claude Bernier as deputy director.
 Originally located on five different sites of the University of Strasbourg, it was in 1994 that members of the IPCMS were grouped together in the current building on the Campus of Cronenbourg.
 The IPCMS is then organized into five research groups around three types of materials - polymers and organic materials, metallic materials, ceramics and inorganic materials - and two topics of study: nonlinear optics and optoelectronics on one hand, surfaces and interfaces on the other hand.